alpacahq/alpaca-docs/content/market-data/getting-started.md

 With the SDK installed and our API keys ready, we can start requesting market data.
 Alpaca offers many options for both historical and real-time data, so to keep this guide succint, these examples are on obtaining historical and real-time [bar](../../api-references/market-data-api/stock-pricing-data/historical/#bar) data.
-Information on what other data is available can be found in the [market data API reference](../../api-references/market-data-api).
+Information on what other data is available can be found in the [Market Data API reference](../../api-references/market-data-api).

 ### Querying for Historical Data